To The Future Leaders: Tap Into The Value Of An Accountability Partner

 Leadership Lesson: Accountability partners keep us on task and responsible for what it is we want — and need — to achieve, further developing and sharpening our skill set.

-The list is made up of tips students should consider as they continue on in their life, work, and careers and is made up from some of the top items on The Self 60.
+The list is made up of tips students should consider as they continue on in their life, work, and careers and is made up of some of the top items on The Self 60.

 While the items on The Self 60 tend to be more specific, these items allow for the lesson to be broadened and more encompassing.